Celebrating Latine Heritage Month

 • We are conducting groundbreaking work in micro battery design.
 A researcher in the Rubloff Research Group, materials science and engineering graduate student Leopoldo Jose Tapia-Aracayo aims to improve the design processes and propel advancements in clean energy manufacturing.

 Engineering is most powerful when it draws from the greatest variety of viewpoints and experiences.
-We are a healthier, safer, and more just world with the contributions of Latine and Hispanic engineers.
+We are a healthier, safer, and better world with the contributions of Latine and Hispanic engineers.
 During Latine Heritage Month, we encourage you to engage with and share their stories on our digital platforms, and get involved in campus activities.

 Samuel Graham, Jr. (he/him/his)